Merilyn

 Dedicated to Martin Forwood & Janine Allis-Smith

-© 2020 A PLUS & MINUS PRODUCTION | www.plusandminus.net
+© 2020 A PLUS & MINUS PRODUCTIONS | www.plusandminus.net

 White on White (after Malevich)

-White on White
+Screenshot White on White

-Screenshot, White on White 2016
+Screenshot White on White 2016

 VIMEO link